This post was updated in November 2023 to add Italy Cocktails.

 Some are so elaborate that you know you’ll rarely, if ever, actually make any at home.

-And then every once in awhile you find the rare book that hits the sweet spot.
-It has some drinks with ingredients you probably have, and are easy to make, but also feature some more elaborate drinks that will be an adventure to create.
+And then every once in a while you find the rare book that hits the sweet spot.
+It has some drinks with ingredients you probably have, and are easy to make, but also features some more elaborate drinks that will be an adventure to create.

 Rather what you’ll find is a wonderful book of a few hundred interesting, unique, and delicious drinks.